FADPNet: Frequency-Aware Dual-Path Network for Face Super-Resolution: Proposed Method

 The prompt pool is parameterized via low-rank decomposition for efficiency.
 The shared basis $\mathbf{M}_\text{A}$ captures cross-block semantic commonality, while block-specific $\mathbf{M}_\text{B}$ enables adaptive feature combination:

 where ${r}$ is the inner rank, ${T}$ is the number of prompts and ${d}$ is the number of hidden states in Mamba.
-Instance-specific prompt matrix is governed by a routing mechanism employing $\operatorname{gumbel-softmax}$~\cite{jang2016categorical}, which generates ${L}$ instance-specific prompts ${\mathbf{P}_\text{m}\in \mathbb{R}^{L\times T}}$ dynamically associated input pixels with relevant prompts from the pool:
+Instance-specific prompt matrix is governed by a routing mechanism employing $\operatorname{gumbel-softmax}$~\cite{jang2016categorical}, which generates ${L}$ instance-specific prompts ${\mathbf{P}_\text{m}\in \mathbb{R}^{L\times T}}$ dynamically associated with input pixels and relevant prompts from the pool:

 where ${\mathrm{W}_\text{p}}$ denotes the linear layer, $\operatorname{LogSoftmax}$ refers to the logarithm of the softmax function, and gumbel-softmax is a gumbel softmax~\cite{jang2016categorical} operator.
 Then, the Semantic Guided Neighboring (SGN) unfolds this 2D feature $\mathbf{F}_{2}$ into 1D sequences for SSE.
-SGN-Unfold mechanism redefines the traditional spatial-to-sequential transformation by dynamically reorganizing pixels into 1D sequences based on semantic similarity, effectively mitigating the long-range decay inherent to existing models~\cite{guo2024mambairv2}.
+SGN-Unfold mechanism redefines the traditional spatial-to-sequential transformation by dynamically reorganizing pixels into 1D sequences based on semantic similarity, effectively mitigating the long-range decay inherent to existing methods~\cite{guo2024mambairv2}.
 Notably, the semantic information that the mechanism relies on during this process stems from the prompt matrix $\mathbf{P}_{\text{m}}$:

 Tokens are subsequently sorted based on their semantic indices to group semantically similar tokens into contiguous sequences.
 Central to ASSB operation is SSE, a modified state-space formulation that transcends the causal constraints of standard Mamba architectures.
 SSE enhances the output matrix ${\mathbf{C}}$ by incorporating learnable semantic prompts—compact embeddings representing pixel groups with shared semantics.
 This formulation injects global contextual awareness into SSE: